lux-org/lux/doc/source/guide/query.rst

 Lux provides a flexible language for communicating your analytical goals and intent to the system, so that the system can provide better and more relevant recommendations to you.
 In this tutorial, we will see various ways of specifying the context, including the attributes and values that you are interested or not interested in, enumeration specifiers, as well as any constraints on the visualization encoding.

-The primary way to set the context is through :func:`lux.context.LuxDataframe.set_context`. :func:`lux.context.LuxDataframe.set_context` takes in a list of specification.
-We will first describe how context can be specified through convenient shorthand descriptions, then we will describe advance usage via the :mod:`lux.context.Clause` object.
+The primary way to set the context is through :func:`lux.vis.LuxDataframe.set_context`. :func:`lux.vis.LuxDataframe.set_context` takes in a list of specification.
+We will first describe how context can be specified through convenient shorthand descriptions, then we will describe advance usage via the :mod:`lux.vis.Clause` object.

 Basic descriptions
 ------------------